Anne Arundel Community College

 This introductory course examines the process of communication on a one-to-one level.
 We explore concepts such as how our identities as individuals are shaped, how perception and emotions influence communication, how language and nonverbal messages affect communication, and how relationships are formed, maintained, and sometimes terminated based on communication styles.
-Evaluation consists of chapter tests and several papers, and in-class group work and discussions are highlighted.
+Evaluation consists of chapter tests and assignments, and lectures are broken up by activities and discussions that demonstrate connections to our own relationships.
 E-mail me for a sample syllabus!

 COM 111 (Fundamentals of Oral Communication)